Disks

 Command syntax

-· vxassist growto volume_name length
+· vxassist growto volume_name

 To extend vol3 upto 8000 sectors, type: